oracle/dino-date/INSTALL.md

 ## Database Instructions

-**IMPORTANT - Please make sure you're using a database instance in which you can safely create a schema named DD.**
+**IMPORTANT - Please make sure you're using a database instance in which you can safely create schema named 'DD', 'DD_NON_EBR' AND 'DD_LOGGER'.**

 ### Prerequisite Technologies
 [Logger](https://github.com/OraOpenSource/Logger)